“Every disability conceals a vocation, if only we can find it, which will ‘turn the necessity to glorious gain.” ― C.S. Lewis

 Once we got back to DC, it was as if we never left.
 Actually it was better because we were both doing so well and because we had a new appreciation for the life we had built.
 It was a great life that we had so easily abandoned.

 Everything seemed to be back on track except that I hated taking my MS medicine.
 I was on Copaxone, which I hated.
 Not because it made me sick or anything but because I hated the shot.
 I hated that my MS medication requires me to take injections.
 My injection site became irritated, raw and sensitive.
-My feared I would have to do this every day for the foreseeable future.
+I feared I would have to do this every day for the foreseeable future.
 I knew it was going to start getting old fast.
 And that’s when I began missing shots.
 I was down from 7 days a week, to 3 times a week.

 Why do I always neglect my MS when things are going well?
 If I only knew what was ahead for me I would not have missed a single dose.
 Not that I believe my medicine was a cure but at least I would know I took every precaution.